 Reasonable effort.
 The organization is not required to provide information about a business transaction with an interested person if it is unable to secure the information regarding interested person status after making a reasonable effort to obtain it.
-An example of a reasonable effort for Part IV is for the organization to distribute a questionnaire annually to each current or former officer, director, trustee, and key employee listed on Form 990, Part VII, Section A, that includes the name, title, date, and signature of each person reporting information and contains the pertinent instructions and definitions for Schedule L, Part IV.
+An example of a reasonable effort for Part IV is for the organization to distribute a questionnaire annually to each current or former officer, director, trustee, and key employee listed on Form 990, Part VII, Section A, that includes the name and title of each person reporting information, blank lines for the person's signature and signature date, and the pertinent instructions and definitions for Schedule L, Part IV.
 The organization is not required to distribute such a questionnaire to organizations or individuals with which it does business, but who are not current or former officers, directors, trustees, or key employees of the organization, in order to have made a reasonable effort for this purpose.